- Click here to view the National Heritage report that led to Grade 2 lising of the building.

 In 1979, Trafford Council were widening Chester Road into a duel carriageway and Compulsory Purchase Orders were put on all the buildings nearby.
 St Ann’s Church and The Bingo Hall were exempt, but were forced to give up their frontal land.
 The council bulldozers moved in and demolished the front of the old Cinema, leaving the remaining architecture unbalanced and incomplete.

 On the 23rd June 1986 the site was acquired by ‘The Rank Group’, who reopened the old cinema as ‘The Top Rank Club’.
 They were responsible for the painting of the exterior tiled façade in its distasteful primary colours.
 The building was listed in the mid 1990’s by The English Heritage but due to falling profits The Rank Group closed the Club in 1995 and it was eventually sold in January 1997 to a business man from Sale.
-Since that date various plans have been put forward for its future including a gym and health club however nothing has come to pass as yet.
+Since that date various plans have been put forward for its future including a gym, health club and student hub for a university however nothing has come to pass as yet.